The Definitive Guide to Sales Process Creation

 • Media & Content: Where do they get their information?
 What format of content do they prefer?
 Include as much insight into their content habits as possible.
 This should include non-product related topics.

 • Firmographic: Important for ABM efforts.
-This includes the industry they’re in, how many employees their organization has, and their annual revenue.
+This includes their industry, how many employees their organization has, and their annual revenue.

 Persona documents should be laid out in a format like the example above.
 This design makes it easier for teams to digest vs. a spreadsheet like this: